gregmsanderson/fly-hello-laravel/README.md

 Detected a Dockerfile app
 ```

 You'll be asked to give the app a name.
+Type in your own **app-name-here**.

 You'll be prompted to choose an organization.
 They are used to share resources between Fly users.
 Since every Fly user has a personal organization, let's pick that.

 You'll be asked for the region to deploy the application in.
 Pick one closest to you for the best performance.
 That should already be selected.

 It will ask if you want a database.
-In this case type _n_ (no).
+In this case type _N_ (no).
+The sample app does not need one

-It will then ask if you want to deploy now.
+It will _then_ ask if you want to deploy now.
 Say **No**.
 Why?
 In production your application needs to have a secret key set.
 If you were to deploy _now_ you would see errors in the logs along the lines of:

 > No application encryption key has been specified. "exception":"[object] (Illuminate\\Encryption\\MissingAppKeyException"

 You can get that secret value for `APP_KEY` from your `.env` file (or you can generate a new one using `php artisan key:generate`).

-Run `fly secrets set APP-KEY=the-value-of-the-secret-key`.
+Run `fly secrets set APP_KEY=the-value-of-the-secret-key`.
 That will stage that secret in Fly, ready to deploy it:

 ```
 Secrets are staged for the first deployment